6mile/tvpo/playbooks/CLOUD-NATIVE-APPLICATION-TVPO-PLAYBOOK.md

 	- Cross reference as many contributors as possible on LinkedIn to verify legitimacy
 	- Identify whether contributor is a senior or lead engineer at company

-4. Developer tool stage:
+3. Developer tool stage:
 	- Look in source code for evidence of IDE's, plugins and other tooling
 	- Identify if local developer tools are up to date and secure
 	- Look in .gitignore files for evidence of other tools
 	- Identify if developers using containers locally on their laptops
 	- Look for git hooks and other git files

-5. Source code stage:
+4. Source code stage:
+	- If the app has source code, and you have access to it, git clone or fork the project to a local directory
 	- Scan source code for sensitive data like secrets and credentials
 	- Scan source code for our of date and vulnerable third-party libraries with SCA tool
 	- Scan source code with static analysis tools (SAST) and look for flaws in code